oldham123/cfa_level_iii/6 Private Wealth Management 2/Reading 13 Concentrated Single Asset Positions.md

   - Buying one put at a higher price, and another at a lower price, provides protection within a band of prices
   - Adding more exotic features to the position are also possibilities

+- A **short sale against the box** involves borrowing company stock, shorting it, and then using it as collateral for a loan with a value equal to most of the firm
+  - Additionally, it is not necessary to purchase the services of a dealer in order to construct this position, making it more cost effective

 ## 13.I: Discuss tax considerations in the choice of hedging strategy

 - If a strategy involves items which are treated differently by tax authorities, this is called a **mismatch in character**